Dodgers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers are 76-45 in games they were listed as the moneyline favorite (winning 62.8% of those games).
+- The Dodgers have won 63.1% of the games this season when they were the moneyline favorite (77-45).

-- Los Angeles has gone 15-5 when it has played as moneyline favorites with odds of -250 or shorter (75% winning percentage).
+- When playing as moneyline favorites with odds of -250 or shorter, Los Angeles has a 16-5 record (winning 76.2% of its games).

-- The Dodgers have an implied moneyline win probability of 71.4% in this game.
+- The Dodgers have an implied moneyline win probability of 71.4% in this matchup.

-- Los Angeles has played in 148 games with set over/under, and have combined with opponents to go over the total 86 times (86-53-9).
+- Los Angeles has had an over/under set by oddsmakers 149 times, and have combined with opponents to go over the total in 86 of those games (86-54-9).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!